Zoltun456/Archipelago-BG3-ToT/README.md

 - `traps_percentage`
 - `enabled_traps`

-Shop prices are currently seeded pure-random values, rounded to multiples of `10`, within the configured min/max range.
+Shop prices are currently seeded with pure-random values, rounded to multiples of `10`, within the configured min/max range.

 ## Validation / Troubleshooting